nooisy/pi-pd-synth/README.md

 # Things you'll need
 - Raspberry Pi (we used the fourth iteration of the microprocessing unit commonly known as the Raspberry Pi)
-- adapter to power your Pi, preferably one that fits into your Pi
+- adapter to power your Pi, preferably one that connect to your pi
-- micro SD card, preferably
+- micro SD card, at least 8gb
 - ethernet cable
 - usb to ethernet adapter
 - audio interface (we used a Focusrite Scarlett 2i4)